SvenDowideit/docker-volumes-nfs/README.md

 ## Usage

-`make build` to build the container
+`make build` to build the container which contains the plugin binary.

-`make run` to run the volume plugin in a container, listening to the socket in the default `/usr/share/docker/plugins/` dir.
+`make containerrun` to run the volume plugin in a container, listening to the socket in the default `/run/docker/plugins/` dir.

 To use the plugin when mounting an NFS export `nfs://127.0.0.1:/data`, run: